gldanoob/JSDB/README.md

 - `list()`: returns an array of column names
 - `addColumn(name)`: adds a column of the `name` into the table and returns the [Column](#column) object
 - `getColumn(name)` gets the column by `name` and returns it as a [Column](#column) object
-- `findColumns(data1, data2...)` retruns all columns with the matching data
+- `findColumns(data1, data2...)` returns all columns with the matching data

 ### Column
 - `list()` returns an array of data values